 Along with enjoying the sun, sand, and sea while in the Caribbean, I love to get out and about to shop at local markets.
 I also enjoy exploring a wide range of cultural and heritage attractions and experiences.
 One of the best places online to book Caribbean tours and activities in advance is Viator.
 Owned by Tripadvisor, Viator is an online and mobile global marketplace for travelers to discover, research, and book thousands of curated tours, activities, and attractions.

 When in the Caribbean, I tend not to drive because I prefer driving on wide roads, which is not the case with most destinations.
 Plus, I love to watch the scenery and take photographs.
 Thus, I often hire a driver or use public transportation.
-However, if you prefer to be at the wheels, I’d recommend securing a rental car through Rentalcars.com.
-Founded in 2009, its the largest online car hire platform allowing you to easily search for and compare car hire prices from over 100 car hire companies including Avis, Budget and Hertz, etc.
+However, if you prefer to be at the wheels, I’d recommend securing a rental car through DiscoverCars.com.
+Founded in 2009, it is the largest online car hire platform allowing you to easily search for and compare car hire prices from over 500+ trusted car hire companies including Avis, Budget and Hertz, etc

 One option for travel insurance is WorldNomads.com which is available to people from over 130 countries.
-Their plans are designed for adventurous travellers with coverage for overseas medical, evacuation, baggage and a range of adventure sports and activities.
+Their plans are designed for adventurous travelers with coverage for overseas medical, evacuation, baggage, and a range of adventure sports and activities.